tymyrddin/purple/source/docs/ctfs/ot-ics/access/admin-home-pivot.md

 ## In one line

-`unseen-gate` → `wizzards-retreat` (weak SSH password) → Ed25519 key →
-`engineering workstation` (direct key login) → `plc-access.conf` →
+`unseen-gate` → `wizzards-retreat` (NFS anonymous mount or weak SSH password) → Ed25519 key → `engineering workstation` (direct key login) → `plc-access.conf` →
 turbine PLC emergency stop.

-Total credential use: one password (`wizzard`).
+Total credential use: one password (`wizzard`) if taking the SSH path; zero credentials if taking the NFS path to the notes file.
 Everything else follows from the key.

 ## TL;DR

 Rincewind's home machine is the weakest link in a chain that ends at a turbine PLC.
 No vulnerability exploitation, no zero-days.
-The engineering workstation's authorised key list includes a key stored in a home directory on the internet.
+A world-readable NFS share hands out network notes to anyone who asks, and the engineering workstation's authorised key list includes a key stored in a home directory on the internet.
 That is the problem.